wdescamps/side_projects/ObsidianGPT/MyNewVault/ Time Series Data/ Seasonal decomposition of time series (STL).md

 This code demonstrates how to perform STL decomposition on a dataset of monthly passenger airline data.
 It uses the statsmodels library and plots the original time series along with its decomposed trend, seasonal, and residual components.

+## Resources

+a.
+Python's statsmodels library provides a simple implementation of STL decomposition.
+The official documentation provides an example and explanation: https://www.statsmodels.org/stable/examples/notebooks/generated/stl_decomposition.html
+b.
+The book "Forecasting: principles and practice" by Rob J. Hyndman and George Athanasopoulos provides a comprehensive introduction to STL and other techniques for time series decomposition and forecasting: https://otexts.com/fpp2/stl.html
+c.
+This tutorial gives a step-by-step explanation of how to perform and interpret STL decomposition in Python: https://towardsdatascience.com/decompose-time-series-data-trend-seasonality-moving-average-and-a-robust-approach-bdef7c212c68

 **See Also**:

 - [[ Autoregressive Integrated Moving Average (ARIMA)]]